AdobeDocs/experience-platform.en/help/destinations/api/delete-destination-account.md

 -->

-## Delete connection
+## Delete connection {#delete-connection}

-Once you have an existing connection ID, perform a DELETE request to the [!DNL Flow Service] API.
+Once you have a connection ID and have ensured that no dataflows exist to the destination account, perform a DELETE request to the [!DNL Flow Service] API.

-Make sure that there are no existing dataflows to the destination with the connection ID you are attempting to delete, otherwise you will not be able to delete the destination account.

 **API format**